Day of Remembrance

 Trinity Episcopal Cathedral, 2620 Capitol Avenue, Sacramento, CA 95816

-Covid-19 precautions: In accordance with Sacramento County health ordinance, attendees should wear a protective mask and have no signs of Covid-19 illness or recent contact with Covid-19.
+Covid-19 precautions: Attendees are encouraged to wear a protective mask and should have no signs of Covid-19 illness or recent contact with Covid-19.

 For those who cannot attend, this event will also be live streamed via Facebook Live